quicwg/multipath/draft-ietf-quic-multipath.md

 A host that is sending over multiple paths to a NULL CID receiver MAY disable ECN marking and send all subsequent packets as Not-ECN capable.

+### Restricted Sending to NULL CID Peer

+Hosts that are designed to support multipath using multiple number spaces MAY adopt a conservative posture after negotiating multipath support with a peer using NULL CID.
+The simplest posture is to elect to only send data on one path at a time, while accepting packets on all acceptable paths.
+In that case:

+* the attribution of packets to path discussed in {{null-cid-loss-and-congestion}}
+  are easy to solve because packets are sent on a single path,
+* the ACK Delays are mostly correct,
+* the vast majority of ECN marks relate to the current sending path.

+Of course, the hosts will only take limited advantage from the multipath capability in these scenarios.
+Support for "make before break" migrations will improve, but load sharing between multiple paths will not work.

 ## Using Multiple Packet Number Spaces